Author: Arina Golosovskaya

 BBC hardly needs an introduction.
 Now BBC has mastered Virtual Reality for kids winning the Google Play Award for Best VR Experience in 2018.
 The app is astonishing in its details.
 It offers users an opportunity to discover underwater life along the Californian Coast.
 Users learn about sea world inhabitants of all sizes, from plankton to sea otters and squids to sharks and whales.

 The app works on Google Daydream.
 It is also optimized for Lenovo Mirage Solo.

 4 The Diner Duo VR a nice VR PC game for children

 Players become chefs who must satisfy their customers within limited time constraints.
-A local multiplayer mode allows playing with friends and competing with them in exciting cooking battles.
+A local multiplayer mode allows playing with friends and competing with them in exciting cook-off battles.

 Contact our VR development team to discuss your project

 This is an award-winning app with a funereal title and fun game play.
 In reality—or more precisely—in Virtual Reality, the app encourages teenagers to become world-class secret agents to fight Zoraxis, an evil corporation.